|Haunter||Ghost/Poison||Interior||5 (3F-4F), 10 (5F), 20 (6F)|

 This is the third time you’ve had a Double Battle with the duo and, like in the Team Rocket Hideout, they send out their favourite Arbok and Weezing.
 In case you forgot, Ground and Psychic-types are king here.
 But you can field Steel-types too, to use their Poison immunity.

-Arbok has Glare, which can cause Paralyse, so we recommend focusing on it first.
+Arbok has Glare, which can cause Paralyze, so we recommend focusing on it first.
 Plus it has Crunch, which can deal some decent damage to Psychic-types.
 Meanwhile, Weezing has Dark Pulse, which can also hurt Psychic-types.
-But if you're quick, your Psychic-type should survive.
+But if you’re quick, your Psychic-type should survive.

-Send Team Rocket scurrying and you'll be able to talk to Mr. Fuji.
-He'll take you straight back to his home in Lavender Town, saving you a walk or an Escape Rope.
-To repay your favour, he'll give you a one-of-a-kind Poké Flute.
+Send Team Rocket scurrying and you’ll be able to talk to Mr. Fuji.
+He’ll take you straight back to his home in Lavender Town, saving you a walk or an Escape Rope.
+To repay your favor, he’ll give you a one-of-a-kind Poké Flute.
 Now you can use this to wake up the Snorlax blocking the way through Route 12 and Route 16.

 However, as you may have heard from Jessie and James, Team Rocket has currently occupied Silph Co. in Saffron City.
 It’s up to you which way you wish to go, but our suggestion is to rescue Silph Co. first.
 If you’re following us, head to Saffron City.
 For example, by traveling west from Lavender City, via Route 8.

-The main reason you'd want to skip Silph Co. for now is to speed ahead to GO Park in Fuchsia City.
+The main reason you’d want to skip Silph Co. for now is to speed ahead to the GO Park Complex in Fuchsia City.
 That way, you can start picking up your super-cool Pokémon from Pokémon GO (like our shiny Articuno).
-If that's your aim, we suggest cutting through Route 16, to the west of Celadon City.
+If that’s your aim, we suggest cutting through Route 16, to the west of Celadon City.